 To truly escape the effects of gravity, you’d have to leave our solar system entirely and travel out into the depths of Interstellar Space.
 So why do people float on the International Space Station?

-Sent Into Space’s flights are designed to push the limits of high altitude balloon launching, commonly reaching altitudes in excess of 35km.
+Sent Into Space’s flights are designed to push the limits of high-altitude balloon technology, commonly reaching altitudes in excess of 35km.
 If you want to experience the wonder of taking a picture of the Earth from space, there’s no need to look for a rocket.
 Get in touch and find out how we can help you get there!